Table of Contents

 Characteristics of overweight and obesity

 Overweight can simply be characterized as the stage before obesity.
-In other words, it is a weight that is calculated to be higher than the optimal weight with regard to height.
+In other words, it is a weight that is calculated to be higher than the “standard” with regard to height.
 Obesity is a higher stage of overweight and is defined as an abnormal or excessive accumulation of fat that can worsen our health.
 Obesity is a more complex health problem and at the same time a chronic disease that is a risk factor for diabetes, high blood pressure, but also cardiovascular diseases such as heart disease or gallstones.
 [3-4]

 Overweight and obesity can increase the risk of some health problems and could be associated with certain social and mental problems.
-Obese people may suffer from depression, low self-esteem, but also have occasional health problems.
+Obese people may suffer from depression, reduced self-esteem, but also have occasional health problems.
 The most serious health risks associated with overweight, but especially obesity, include in particular:

 - type 2 diabetes

 - ischemic heart disease (caused by a reduction or complete cessation of oxygen and nutrient supply to the heart muscle)

 - high LDL cholesterol, low HDL cholesterol or high triglycerides

 - sleep apnea (sleep disorder when your breathing stops regularly)